Summer Research Program

 - Competitive weekly pay

-- Daily free shuttle service from the MIT campus to Lincoln Laboratory (Monday through Friday only)
+- Free daily shuttle service from campus to Lincoln Laboratory (Monday through Friday only)

-- Access to the world-class libraries of MIT and Lincoln Laboratory
+- Access to the world-class library at Lincoln Laboratory

 - Access to professional and technical training

-- For a nominal fee, program participants can join the onsite fitness center run by the MIT Athletic Department
+- For a nominal fee, program participants can join the onsite fitness center run by the MIT Athletics Department

 Students will have opportunities to